-- 3.6 Presence of a legal-aid counsel- The child must be provided with a legal-aid counsel through the District Legal Aid Service Authority, who shall have the responsibility to be present with the child when the preliminary assessment is taking place. - 3.7 Training of the experts whose assistance is sought by the JJB for conducting the Preliminary Assessment- The experts who have the required qualification to assist the JJB in conducting the Preliminary Assessment must undergo a training with respect to Section 15 of the Act and the training must be provided on a regular basis by the National Institute of Public Cooperation and Child Development or the respective State Child Protection Society. - 3.8 Role of JJB if the child is also child in need of care and protection- As per Rule 9(3) Where the child produced before the Board is covered under Section 78 and Section 83 of the Act, including a child who has surrendered, the Board may, after due inquiry and being satisfied of the circumstances of the child, transfer the child to the Committee as a child in need of care and protection for necessary action, and or pass appropriate directions for rehabilitation, including orders for safe custody and protection of the child and transfer to a fit facility recognised for the purpose which shall have the capacity to provide appropriate protection, and consider transferring the child out of the district or out of the State to another State for the protection and safety of the child.
+3.7 Presence of a legal-aid counsel- The child must be provided with a legal-aid counsel through the District Legal Aid Service Authority, who shall have the responsibility to be present with the child when the preliminary assessment is taking place.
+The child may also be accompanied by the private advocate if available with the child.
+The Legal Aid counsel/ Private Advocate shall have the responsibility to assist the assist the child as per the J.J.
+Act and its Rules.

+3.8 Training of the experts whose assistance is sought by the JJB for conducting the Preliminary assessment- The experts who have the required qualification to assist the JJB in conducting the preliminary assessment must undergo a training with respect to Section 15 of the Act and the training must be provided on a regular basis by the National Institute of Public Cooperation and Child Development or the respective State Child Protection Society.

+3.9Role of JJB if the child is also child in need of care and protection- As per Rule 9(3) -Where the child produced before the Board is covered under section 78 and section 83 of the Act, including a child who has surrendered, the Board may, after due inquiry and being satisfied of the circumstances of the child, transfer the child to the Child Welfare Committee (CWC) as a child in need of care and protection for necessary action, and or pass appropriate directions for rehabilitation, including orders for safe custody and protection of the child and transfer to a fit facility recognized for the purpose which shall have the capacity to provide appropriate protection, and consider transferring the child out of the district or out of the State to another State for the protection and safety of the child.

-Moreover, Rule 10(1)(iii) also mentions that the JJB may refer the child who has been produced before it to the Committee where it appears to the Board that the child is in need of care and protection.
+Moreover, Rule 10(1)(iii) also mentions that the JJB may refer the child who has been produced before it to the CWC where it appears to the Board that the child is in need of care and protection.